 IMPORTANT INFORMATION REGARDING ONLINE RESERVATION SYSTEM

 Our online reservation system enables us to process reservation requests in parallel, which means no waiting in line at our desk to reserve if you have a smart phone or other internet-connected device.
 That said, reservations are nevertheless first-come, first-served.
-Our desk assistant is monitoring the entries in our reservation system in real time and highlighting swimmers in our heat sheet master copy in the absolute order in which events were reserved, even if there is only a few seconds' difference between reservations.
+Our editing team is monitoring the entries in our reservation system in real time and highlighting swimmers in our heat sheet master copy in the absolute order in which events were reserved, even if there is only a few seconds' difference between reservations.

 The down side to having no lines is that we cannot always work one-on-one sequentially with each customer to determine what heats are still available and confirm selections immediately.
 We should, however, be able to confirm whether or not a given heat was photographed by the following session - please visit our desk to enquire.
 We cannot confirm selections via email until after a meet’s conclusion.

 In the case that two reserving swimmers are seeded into the same heat, the later reservation will be refunded or substituted at the client's discretion.
 While we will make every effort to contact you in the case of a conflict, IT IS THE CLIENT'S RESPONSIBILITY to confirm reservations for non-preseeded events by visiting our desk once final heat sheets are published.
 We also will attempt to contact you for a refund or substitution on the rare occasion that we miss a heat due to a reseed we were unaware of or another similarly unforeseen issue.
 Please keep in mind that ProSwim provides live-action photography and that there is therefore some inherent risk we will not be able to photograph a requested heat.